 The fruits of their labor was that, from the age of 4, according to the experts, the child was able to distinguish the two languages from one another.

-This is because that’s the age when they start socializing, going to school, hanging out with friends who speak English.
+This is because that’s the age when they start socialising, going to school, hanging out with friends who speak English.
 English will then become their main language and Spanish will therefore become their second mother tongue.

 The final stage is when they reach 7 years old and have established Spanish as a mother tongue.
 Researchers and linguists have established that around age 7 is when a brain reaches its maturity threshold.
 While it’s not to late after this stage, the learning process will be slower than if they’d learned at a younger age.

 So what do you think?
 Our advice would be this: don’t wait until your child has learned English before you start teaching them Spanish.
 If you want your child to be fully bilingual, you need to put in the effort from the moment they’re born.
+Not only will they hopefully become successfully bilingual, but there are also lots of benefits of learning a language early.

 You already have some food for thought concerning your child’s bilingualism.
 Here’s some more…